rocket-pool/RPIPs/RPIPs/RPIP-use-latest-delegate.md

 - **Imperfect enforcement**: Because this change is gated on Smartnode updates, some node operators—either due to custom setups or intentional avoidance—may remain on older Smartnode versions and continue using older delegates.
 This limits immediate coverage and means the proposal should be viewed as a necessary enabling step rather than a complete solution on its own.

 - **Loss of Lindy delegate stability:** Forcing delegate upgrades sacrifices the ability for minipools to remain indefinitely on a long-lived delegate implementation.
-While this may increase upgrade churn, it is a deliberate tradeoff in favor of enforceability and protocol-wide consistency.
+While this may increase upgrade churn, it is a deliberate tradeoff in favor of enforceability and protocol-wide consistency among Smartnode-managed minipools.

 ## Conclusion